Monday Night War: 1999–2001: WCW's decline

 This Nitro's main event was originally scheduled to be Goldberg vs. Kevin Nash for the WCW World Heavyweight Championship and was going to be their anticipated rematch.
-Goldberg was arrested during mid-show storyline, however, and accused of "aggravated stalking" by Miss Elizabeth.
+Goldberg was arrested during a mid-show storyline, however, and accused of "aggravated stalking" by Miss Elizabeth.
 He was released when Elizabeth could not keep her story straight.
 Meanwhile, Hollywood Hogan returned to WCW after a hiatus and challenged Nash to a match, which Nash accepted.
-This led to the infamous moment which saw Hogan poking Nash in the chest with his finger, nicknamed the "Fingerpoke of Doom", causing Nash to lie down for Hogan to win the belt.
+When the match began, Hogan poked Nash in the chest with his finger, after which Nash dramatically dropped to the mat to allow Hogan to win the belt, an event that became known as the "Fingerpoke of Doom".
 It led to another heel turn for Hogan and the reformation of the nWo.
-The credibility of the company, which did not present the match that had been advertised, was damaged.
+The credibility of WCW, which did not present the match that had been advertised, was damaged.
 Despite the incident, WCW would continue this bait and switch tactic of booking until its demise in 2001.
 This "match" may have started the permanent ratings slide that was to follow for WCW, as Nitro – according to Nielsen ratings numbers listed by TWNPNews.com- – only got a 5.0 rating three times afterwards.
 Some dispute whether the Fingerpoke of Doom angle hurt WCW.
 According to TWNPNews.com, Nitro's Nielsen ratings on January 11, the week following the incident, once again reached 5.0.
 During the January 18 episode, however, ratings would fall slightly to 4.9, but would recover to 5.0 the following week.
-Its 5.7 Nielsen rating on February 8 (on a night when Raw was pre-empted by the Westminster Dog Show) was the last time it would get such a number.Raw Is War was dominating Nitro to the point where WCW was making "quick fixes" to stem the tide, including hiring rapper Master P, bringing in Megadeth, Chad Brock, and Kiss for concerts, and conducting a contest to find a new member of the Nitro Girls (all of which flopped in the ratings).
+Its 5.7 Nielsen rating on February 8 (on a night when Raw was pre-empted by the Westminster Dog Show) was the last time it would get such a number.Raw Is War was dominating Nitro to the point where WCW was making "quick fixes" to stem the tide, including hiring rapper Master P, bringing in Megadeth, Chad Brock, and Kiss for concerts, and conducting a contest to find a new member of the Nitro Girls (all ratings flops).
 On September 10, 1999, Bischoff was removed from power.
-He states in his autobiography that he intended to resign on the day and when word leaked, they decided to remove him before he could resign.
-Meanwhile, Raw Is War's numbers continued to rise; a match between The Undertaker vs. Stone Cold Steve Austin drew an 9.5 rating on June 28, 1999.
-It currently stands as the highest-rated segment in Raw history.
+Meanwhile, Raw Is War's numbers continued to rise; a match between The Undertaker vs. Stone Cold Steve Austin drew a 9.5 rating on June 28, 1999.
+It currently stands as the highest-rated segment in WWE Raw history.